vinayprograms/karya/README.md

 A fast, concurrent task and note management toolkit written in Go.
 Karya helps you manage tasks, notes, and projects using a simple markdown-based system with powerful CLI tools.

+The term "karya" means "work" or "creation" in several Indian languages, reflecting the tool's purpose of helping you organize and create your work efficiently (interesting tidbit - terms "karya" and "karma" share the same root word).

 ## Features

 - **Fast & Concurrent**: Multi-threaded file processing handles hundreds of files efficiently